infamicstudios/libjustify/docs/Libjustify.md

 ![](Images/Starting%20state.png)

 #### Inserting and extending
-Dummy rows automatically extend if the last atom in the current row of dummies is the bottom dummy or there it has no right pointer:
+Dummy rows automatically extend if the last atom in the current row of dummies is the bottom dummy or it has no right pointer:
 ![](Images/Extend.png)